Budget-Conscious Brides Can Save Hundreds By Renting Their Wedding Dresses

 Brides who want to wear thousand-dollar diamond jewelry can rent pieces from Adorn at prices that start from under $100.

-Now, renting a wedding dress may not be for everybody, particularly
+Rental and discount wedding dresses may not be for everybody, particularly

 a bridezilla a more finicky bride who wants to customize her dress down to the smallest detail.
 It also wouldn’t work for a woman who plans to save her dress as an heirloom.

-But for a bride looking to cut costs so she isn’t paying back expenses from her big day for years, renting a wedding dress just might be the way to go.
+But for a bride looking to cut costs so she isn’t paying back expenses from her big day for years, saving money on the wedding dress just might be the way to your happily ever after.

 Nicole Dow is a staff writer at The Penny Hoarder.
-She’s never been a bride but has been a bridesmaid twice — and rented her gown during one of those occasions.
+She’s never been a bride but has been a bridesmaid twice — and rented her gown for one of those occasions.